Father’s Day: How to Spoil Your Dad in Newcastle

 Another reliable favourite is beer – especially if dad is one of the growing legion of craft ale aficionados.
 Local micropub The Wobbly Duck recently opened a bottle shop in Central Station dubbed Wobbly Aleways which sells a range of quality local, national and international beers and in every kind of style - sours, stouts, IPAs and bitters included.
 Nestled in the Grainger Market, the Firebrick Brewery Bottle Shop is also packed to the rafters with beers, including some of their own creations brewed upriver in Blaydon.
 Plenty of gift boxes are available too.

 High street chic is more accessible than ever – Marks & Spencer, River Island and John Lewis all stock wide ranges of clothes, accessories and more that are guaranteed to make him smile.
-And they’ve all got a range of offers and Father’s Day gifts too.
+And they’ve all got a range of Father’s Day gifts too.

 Newcastle is, of course, full of excellent specialist shops to tickle your dad’s fancy, whatever it might be, and we’ve written about most of them!
 So why not have a look at our guides on the city’s best record stores, geek shops or bookshops?